Kochou11/Aoi/README.md

-# Aoi 2000
+# AnimeWave 2000

-Aoi 2000 is a Y2K-inspired web application for anime, manga, and music enthusiasts.
+AnimeWave 2000 is a Y2K-inspired web application for anime, manga, and music enthusiasts.
 It allows users to explore, sort, and view anime, manga, and music data fetched from various APIs.

+## 🚧 Under Construction
+This project is currently a work in progress.
+While many features are functional, several exciting updates and improvements are underway.
+Stay tuned for more!

 ## Features
 - **Anime**: Browse popular anime with details like title, year, genre, rating, episodes, and synopsis.